wcealliance/php-sdk/README.md

 )
 ```

+#### Response Metadata
 In addition to the special getter `getError()`, there is also another getter method for metadata.
-`getMetadata()` returns an array containing all the metadata that was sent with the reponse.
+`getMetadata()` returns an array containing all the metadata that was sent with the response.

+Metadata usually contains the response status, offset/limit values and the total number of records returned.
+It also contains HATEOAS links which can be leveraged for paginating long lists.